stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 7. Suggest to have separate flow diagram for each flow. it is more readable
 8. Check also Onyx design on buffers.
 Owner is Vova. ask for the doc and set a meeting with him.
 9. regarding warmboot: some of the configuration is done during running and this means we keep changing. the buffer configuration is already configured in the ASIC during the warmboot we should not reconfigure it again and again. need to configure it once at the end of the warmboot. till then dont touch it.

+### To do

+1. No need to recalculate buffer pool size every time a port's `speed` or `cable length` or `lossless PG` is updated.
+A counter example: system starts, the buffer pool need to be calculated only once.
+2. Need to define when the parameters should be saved into the internal data structure.
+I suggest do that in the meta flows.
+3. Need to make sure the way the `BUFFER_PG` linked to the old `lossless PG` is removed.